anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 * Network intensive (N) profile offering predictable computing performance along with low latency and high networking throughput
 Similarly, different NFVI vendors may specialize in different hardware profiles and some may specialize in both VNFs and NFVI.

-To cater to different needs from multiple NFVI vendors, Anuket allows different types of NFVI Conformance based on their types of [profile](../../../ref_model/chapters/chapter02.md#2.3)
+To cater to different needs from multiple NFVI vendors, Anuket CNTT allows different types of NFVI Conformance based on their types of [profile](../../../ref_model/chapters/chapter02.md#2.3)
  * Certify Vendor NFVI Hardware solution: This allows for Conformance of only NFVI.
  * Certify Vendor NFVI Hardware and Software Solution: This allows for Conformance for NFVI running a particular VNF.